lucalabs-de/mathyl/README.md

 ```
 mathyl build <in path> <out path>
 ```
-Copies the directory at <in path> to <out path>, filling templates and rendering LaTeX and tikZ elements.
+Compiles your blog and stores the output at <out path>.

 ```
 mathyl preview <in path> [out path]